MatthiasHarzer/docker-compose-remote-manager/README.md

     // These are variable keys that can be used to restrict access to certain services "access-keys": {
         "general": "1234567890",
+        "restricted": {
+            "value": "super_sectr3t",

+            // The scopes that are allowed to be used with this access key "scopes":  [
+                "start",
+                "stop",
+            ]
+        }
         ...
     },
     // The services that should be accassible via the API